TIME TO LEARN AND GROW

 BACK AT CAMP

 Whats for dinner?
 Like at breakfast, participants will all be helping out with cooking.
-Usually vegetarian dishes are served with meat as an option on the side.
+Vegetarian dishes are served with meat as an option on the side.

 Relaxing around the fire.
 This is the time to talk about the day, our experiences and to just relax.